khaledjafar/PurpleCube-THREE.JS/README.md

 # PurpleCube-THREE.JS
-Simple THREEJS Purple Cube Rendered on a Canvas
+Simple Purple Cube Rendered on a Canvas using three.js library

+Using HTML, CSS, JAVASCRIPT, THREEJS